Drishyam: Plot

+Unable to break the alibi through standard procedures, Geetha authorizes the unauthorized detention of the family.
+Sahadevan subjects them to brutal physical torture, eventually targeting young Anu.
+Terrified, Anu relents and points the investigators to the backyard compost pit.
+However, when the police excavate the site before a gathering crowd of locals and media personnel, they unearth the carcass of a cow rather than Varun's remains, revealing that Georgekutty anticipated the betrayal and relocated the body.
+Seizing the momentum, Georgekutty exposes the police brutality to the public.
+The outraged villagers, led by Rani's brother Rajesh, riot against the police and subdue Sahadevan.
+The public backlash results in Sahadevan's suspension and Geetha's resignation.

+Sometime later, a grieving Geetha and Prabhakar privately confront Georgekutty.
+They apologize for their son’s predatory behavior and plead for closure regarding his fate.
+While expressing profound sympathy, Georgekutty subtly confesses to the shielding of his family without explicitly admitting to the homicide or revealing the burial site.

+The film concludes at the newly constructed Rajakkad police station, where Georgekutty, currently out on bail, signs the daily attendance register.
+The new station inspector vows to eventually uncover the truth and locate the body, to which Georgekutty calmly replies that he maintains faith in the protective nature of the law.
+As he walks away from the compound, a flashback reveals that Georgekutty had permanently concealed Varun's corpse within the foundational cement of the police station's interrogation room floor during its construction.

 Production

 Development

 In July 2013, it was reported that Jeethu Joseph will be directing a film titled My Family with Mohanlal in the lead.
 In August 2013, Jeethu clarified that the film was titled Drishyam.
 A thread similar to that of Drishyam has been with the director since the early 1990s.
 He was inspired by a conversation he had overheard about the plight of two families involved in a legal battle.
 Jeethu had penned the story of Drishyam even before Memories (2013).
 He says, "I started working on the subject some two years back.
 But I wanted to stick to the planned order and hence postponed the project till I finished Memories".
 The script was initially planned to be filmed by another director but since that director could not find a producer, Jeethu took back the script and decided to direct it himself.
 Drishyam contrasts from the director's previous films.
 He says, "Different films require different treatment.
 I toiled hard while filming Memories as the film was full of twists and turns and the handling of the subject mattered a lot.
 But Drishyam is a complete script-oriented film that does not require any special effort.
 We shot the film sticking completely to the script, and the shooting was completed effortlessly."